lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 RSP Account Set-Up and Management
 =================================

-**Activation:** For DP0, RSP accounts will be managed with `GitHub <http://www.github.com/>`_ identities.
-This will not be how RSP account authentication/authorization will work during Rubin Operations.
+**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username, which will be added to the XXXX GitHub Organization.
+Then, delegates will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

 For delegates who do not already have a GitHub account: go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
 For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
-Delegates will be contacted by Rubin staff to provide their GitHub username, which will be added to the XXXX GitHub Organization.
-Then, delegates will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

-**Questions, Support, and Issue Reporting:** Questions about RSP accounts should be posted in the "Support -- DP0 RSP Services Issues" sub-category in the Rubin Community Forum, `Community.lsst.org <http://Community.lsst.org>`_, or submitted as a GitHub issue in the XXXX Organization **(NEEDS MORE DETAIL)**.
+GitHub will not be used for RSP account authentication/authorization during Rubin Operations; this is a DP0-specific implementation.

 **Security:** RSP accounts are **not transferrable** and delegates **must not share their password** with others.
 DP0 delegates are responsible for adhering to the policies for safe usage of the RSP, described below.

 **Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the XXXX Organization.

-**Warnings** DP0 delegates are being given access to a *developmental version* of the Rubin Science Platform, and a number of the future safeguards for avoiding uptime or temporary data loss will not be present.
+**Warnings:** DP0 delegates are being given access to a *developmental version* of the Rubin Science Platform, and a number of the future safeguards for avoiding uptime or temporary data loss will not be present.
 Performance during DP0 will not reflect the performance of the final system, and the resources made available to DP0 delegates will not reflect the final user quotas of the operations-era RSP.

+**Get Help:** Questions about RSP accounts should be posted in the "Support -- DP0 RSP Services Issues" sub-category in the Rubin Community Forum, `Community.lsst.org <http://Community.lsst.org>`_, or submitted as a GitHub issue in the XXXX Organization **(NEEDS MORE DETAIL)**.
+There will also be Q&A time during the `DP0 Info Sessions`_ and the weekly `DP0 Delegate Assemblies`_.

 .. _Delegate-Homepage-Guidelines-Expectations: